Petro (token): Price and volatility

 Weiss Cryptocurrency Ratings states that the white paper shows no method as to how the Venezuelan government will base the petro on oil prices, concluding that the currency "is a worthless token".
 But according to the white paper, the base price of the petro is equivalent to the price of a single Venezuelan oil barrel: 1 petro = 1 oil barrel.
 The official Venezuelan oil price is defined by the Venezuelan Ministry of Oil and Mining and the current price of the petro (during the ICO) is referenced on its web page.

-According to the official white paper, national and international licensed exchanges will be able to sell and exchange the petro, allowing the market to define its price.
-While there is no mechanism to exchange petros for any other currency yet, the government is expected to back each petro with the value of one oil barrel obtained specifically from the Atapirire parish of Anzoátegui to be exchanged into bolivares or other currencies.
-However, President Maduro has made contradictory statements saying that the petro's worth may be determined solely by market value.
+According to the official white paper, both national and international licensed exchanges would be allowed to sell and trade the petro, with its price determined by the market.
+Although no mechanism currently exists to exchange petros for other currencies, the Venezuelan government stated that each petro would be backed by the value of one oil barrel obtained from the Atapirire parish of Anzoátegui, and could be converted into bolivares or other currencies.
+However, President Maduro has also made contradictory statements, suggesting that the petro’s value could instead be determined entirely by market forces.